RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Paraphrasing in-text

 Include the title of the legislation and the year in italics if referring to an Act in the body of the text.
-Otherwise, place the year and section number s. (if applicable) in brackets.
+Otherwise, place the year and section number s. (if applicable) in parentheses.

-It is necessary to also state the jurisdiction of the legislation, either in the body of the text, or enclosed in brackets e.g. (Cth) for Commonwealth, (Vic) for Victoria, (UK) for United Kingdom etc.
+It is necessary to also state the jurisdiction of the legislation, either in the body of the text, or enclosed in parentheses e.g. (Cth) for Commonwealth, (Vic) for Victoria, (UK) for United Kingdom etc.

 *Note: Include the jurisdiction the first time the act is cited.
 The jurisdiction can be dropped with subsequent citations.*